Tag: redemption

 Genesis 37:16–27, Deuteronomy 30:15–20, Matthew 12:46–50

 One of the most heartbreaking things taught by certain Christian traditions is that God wills bad things to happen to people.
 One of the reasons they draw that conclusion is that we are able to look back at stories like Joseph’s and say, “God knew/planned/designed this to happen.”
-For people who have no or have believed themselves betrayed by God, how could such a perspective bring them or joy?
+For people who have no or have believed themselves betrayed by God, how could such a bring them or joy?
 In fact, it is not surprising that they would never such a God.

 One of the other presumptions often followed is blind faith.
-Blind faith often means “following your ” without any .
+Blind faith often means “following your heart” without any planning.
 This is not Joseph’s faith, or at least scripture doesn’t provide that description.
 Part of the other problem with our looking back and imposing our own stories is that we forget or neglect a basic reality—and it certainly was Joseph’s— is hard.
 What Joseph experienced is probably not that different than others experienced in the same era.
 We can draw that conclusion fairly easily, for selling into slavery is still a story being experienced today in many parts of the world.
 It doesn’t make it easy, though.

-When Moses sends off the Israelites to the promised land, he presents a choice: life or .
+When Moses sends off the Israelites to the promised land, he presents a choice: life or death.
 One would think that was an easy and simple choice.
 As the story of the Israelites unfolds, however, we can see that it isn’t the case.
 Yet, again, the conclusion could be drawn that God planned that the Israelites would not choose life.
 Yet, that isn’t God’s intent, purpose, or God’s heart (as revealed by his prophets).
-Yes, God knew, and God loved them anyway.
-God knew, and he loved everyone so much that he permitted awful things, even while he cried out to them to return.
+Yes, God knew, and God them anyway.
+God knew, and he loved everyone so much that he permitted awful things, even while he cried out to them to .

 God did not seek to send Joseph to death or slavery.
 Joseph’s brothers had a choice.
 There were plenty of choices that could have been made differently, Israel (or Jacob) could have made different decisions, as could have Leah and Rachel.
 Joseph definitely could have made different decisions.
 It’s not what God directs or allows, it’s what God redeems that is the real story.